 In accordance with APA (2024) guidance on medical necessity, neuropsychological evaluations play a vital role in determining the need for care and shaping evidence-based therapeutic strategies.

-Neuropsychological evaluation and testing services are critical tools for assessing and addressing cognitive, behavioral, and psychological conditions.
+Neuropsychological evaluation and testing services are critical for assessing and addressing cognitive, behavioral, and psychological conditions.
 Accurate coding not only ensures the precise representation of the provider's scope of work but also facilitates billing compliance and maximizes reimbursement, ultimately supporting the delivery of high-quality patient care.

 While the terms "neuropsychological evaluation" and "neuropsychological testing" are often used interchangeably, they represent distinct components that can be categorized separately through CPT coding, as outlined in the APA's billing and coding guidelines.